Quorum for meetings

 Learn what it means for a meeting to be quorate and how to calculate a quorum to make sure you have the votes you need to get business done.

 A 'quorum' is the minimum number of governors that must be present at a full governing board or committee meeting in order for official decisions to be made.
 When a quorum is present, the meeting is sometimes said to be 'quorate.'

-If there aren't enough governors or trustees at a meeting to make a quorum, or if a member of the quorum has to leave for some reason (e.g. a conflict of interest), the meeting becomes inquorate.
+- A member of the quorum has to leave for some reason (e.g. a conflict of interest)

-It's up to you as a board to decide if the meeting should continue, according to the DfE.
+It's up to you as a board to decide if the meeting should continue, according to the Department for Education (DfE).
 Inquorate meetings and discussions can take place, but you can't hold any votes unless it's quorate.